JULY

 July 1

 1864 -- The Union Army exploded a charge of dynamite in a tunnel that went under Confederate lines at Petersburg, Va., killing many in South Carolina's 24th Regiment.
-John Marion Lofton, of McCllelanville and Mt.
+John Marion Lofton, of McClellanville and Mt.
 Pleasant, was among four Confederate units who responded to the blast and successfully staved off an attempt by 14 Union units to charge through the crater created by the blast.
 (Source: Home in the Village, p.
 78)

 July 2